mvpossum/bocalabels/README.md

     > grep 12345 PC2_Team.tab > site.tab

    Now site.tab contains the desired teams.
-7. You probably want to set the site number to 1:
+7. Generate the file users.txt with the usernames and passwords running:

-    > set -i -e 's^\([0123456789]*\)\t[0123456789]*/\1\t1/g' site.tab
+    > python2 generate_users.py site.tab users.txt

+    Note that this will by default set all site numbers to 1.
+    You can change this by passing --keep-site.

+# Loading the credential into Boca
-8. Log in as admin to the Boca system (localhost/boca)
+1. Log in as admin to the Boca system ( http://localhost/boca )
-9. Go to Users, Import and select the .tab file.
+2. Go to tab Users, section Import and select the users.txt file generated previously.
+The users should be loaded.

-10. If the import is successful it will list the generated users and password.
-Copy and paste this table into a new file (password.tab).
-11. Finally, run this generator to make the labels, using the following format:
+# Generating pdf with labels
+1. Run the script to make the labels:
-    > python2 makelabels.py contest_name users.tab passwords.tab output[.tex]
+    > python2 makelabels.py contest_name users.txt labels

     It will try to compile it into a pdf.